azinoveva/social_ai/README.md

 The `azure` branch focuses on deploying a Laravel website to Azure Web App.
 It includes the necessary code and configuration files to set up the web application on Azure.

-## BertVectorizer
+## BertVectorHelper

-The `bertvectorizer` branch is dedicated to an Azure Function App that creates embeddings for the queries.
+The `bertvectorhelper` branch is dedicated to an Azure Function App that creates embeddings for the queries.
 This branch contains the code for the Azure Function that utilizes BERT-based models to generate vector representations for text queries.

 Feel free to explore each branch for more details on the specific functionalities and implementation details.